-Sending the info message to the hi object will print a list of connected hi devices to the Max window. (see Figure 14.)
+Sending the info message to the hi object will print a list of connected hi devices to the Max window. (see Figure 12.)
 You will get the name of each device and the number of control elements (buttons, knobs, whatever) it has.
 The number that follows the name is an index number, not part of the name.

-hi 2006.01.04 8 devices Logitech Extreme 3D 0 25 elements pge2 1 12 elements Apple Internal Keyboard / Trackpad 2 7 elements Apple Internal Keyboard / Trackpad 2 3 5 elements Apple Internal Keyboard / Trackpad 3 4 3 elements Apple Internal Keyboard / Trackpad 4 5 285 elements Apple IR 6 39 elements Apple Mikey HID Driver 7 10 elements Figure 14.
-An hi listing
+hi 2006.01.04

+8 devices

+Logitech Extreme 3D 0

+25 elements

+pqe2 1

+12 elements

+Apple Internal Keyboard / Trackpad 2

+7 elements

+Apple Internal Keyboard / Trackpad 2 3

+5 elements

+Apple Internal Keyboard / Trackpad 3 4

+3 elements

+Apple Internal Keyboard / Trackpad 4 5

+285 elements

+Apple IR 6

+39 elements

+Apple Mikey HID Driver 7

+10 elements

+Figure 12.
+A hi listing

 If you add the name of the device (in quotes if the name includes spaces) to the hi object, the message poll xx will start reading the device every xx milliseconds.
-If any action has occurred, there will be a pair of numbers- element number followed by the new value.
-These are spaced closely enough to be converted into a list with the thresh object.
+If any action has occurred, there will be a list of two numbers- element number followed by the new value.